It is important that I share with you something I see many having confusion around when referring to a person born with

 I actually consider my gender man but am very gender nonconforming and androgynous.
 My gender expression is mostly a man’s fashion on a day to day bases, but I love to dress androgynous (mixing both man and woman expressions).
-My mannerisms are neither male or female, and I don’t go out of my way to conform to the strict constructs of the male/female binary world.
+My mannerisms are neither male/man or female/woman, and I don’t go out of my way to conform to the strict constructs of the male/man or female/woman binary world.
 Not all intersex people are like me.
 This is simply my story.

 You see, gender is like our personality, and how we identify ourselves as man/male or female/woman.
-Gender is a spectrum, it is not a strict male and female binary.
+Gender is a spectrum, it is not a strict man and woman binary.
+Sex is a spectrum too.
+It is not simply male or female.
 Just like any human, intersex people have the same range of gender identities as non-intersex people.
-This means that there are intersex men, intersex woman, intersex people who have non-binary identities, intersex people who are both male and female, and other identities.
+This means that there are intersex men, intersex woman, intersex people who have non-binary identities, intersex people who are both man and women, and other identities.
+Some intersex people might not even have a gender identity, and they would consider themselves “agender” or genderless.

 For me, my gender identity did not match my birth assignment.
-I was assigned female at birth, and it was an incorrect assumption.
+I was assigned female at birth, and it was an incorrect assumption that I would be a girl.
 Thankfully, I am fortunate enough to not have been surgically altered, a tragedy that is often faced by many intersex people.
 I did, however, suffer the consequences of hormonal manipulation and psychiatric interventions, that did cause me permanent damage.
-All of this would have been avoided if my true gender had been respected when I came out to this world as a male, when they could not justify it using my genitals.
+All of this would have been avoided if my true gender had been respected when I came out to this world as a boy as a child, when they could not justify it because of my intersex genitals.
 Therapy started as young as three years old to teach me I was a girl, and to force me to comply to this existence of binary gender.